 Because pericardial mesothelioma is so rare, symptoms often often go unnoticed until the disease has reached an advanced stage.
-The buildup of excess fluid in the pericardial sac (pericardial effusion) and thickening of the pericardium cause the symptoms of this disease.
+The buildup of excess fluid in the pericardial sac (pericardial effusion) and thickening of the pericardium cause many of the symptoms of this disease.
 Pericardial thickening and effusions prevent the heart from expanded and contracting normally.

 Symptoms caused by pericardial mesothelioma include:

 - Persistent coughing